Jess Grossman: Business and digital marketing career

 Grossman is the founder and chief executive officer of In Social, a Toronto-based digital marketing agency offering services including social media strategy, advertising, website development, and content production.

 According to PartnerStack, she founded the agency in 2015, and by 2022 it employed over twenty people working across marketing strategy, paid and organic social media, email automation, and influencer outreach.

 Her role as founder and CEO has also been identified in industry interviews and talks.

 Personal life

 Grossman's father, Jonathan Paul Grossman, was diagnosed with myelofibrosis in 2009, prompting a nationwide bone marrow donor campaign; he later received a transplant but died on 30 August 2009 from complications.

 Grossman follows a vegan diet and has discussed how she manages it while living with an ostomy, offering dietary advice to other ostomates in interviews.

 She contributed a first-person chapter, "The Reason I'm Alive", to Extraordinary Canadians: Stories from the Heart of Our Nation, edited by Peter Mansbridge and Mark Bulgutch (Simon & Schuster Canada, 2020).

+Grossman was diagnosed with Rectal Cancer in November, 2025.
+After celebrating the ten year anniversary of her marketing agency, Grossman was experiencing pain and was advised by her doctor to go to the hospital.
+An emergency room doctor initially dismissed her pain, but she pushed for further testing which led to the cancer diagnosis.